dbj-systems/dbj--nanolib/dbj++nanolib/docs/valstat.md

 Does this mean we have to check always, for all four when using this type returned?
 I think not.

-FATAL state we might take care of checking in debug builds only.
-INFO, OK or ERROR consuming  depends on the consumers logic, on the context.
+EMPTY, INFO, OK or ERROR consuming  depends on the consumers logic, on the context.

+There is a nice term we might use here "algorithms that consume returns".

 As an example, consider consuming HTTP codes.
 ```cpp